|

 a reasonable amount of food.
 If you're out at work for most of the day, you

-will have to give more at one time, but should be able to feed three times a
+will have to give more at one time, but to make things easier, you can make

 day (before work, after work and before bed).
 Yes, it is a commitment, but